SEMICeu/documentation/datamodel.md

 However, because the Semantic Web representations (tables in HTML or machine readable formats, such as RDF) are not providing consumers a satisfactory way for understanding the data specification, often a graphical representation is provided.
 Graphical representations are able to convey more condensly the key formal logic statements at one glance.
 Instead of reinventing a new graphical language, SEMIC uses the Unified Modeling Language (UML) as graphical modelling language.

-Instead of reinventing a new graphical language, SEMIC uses the Unified Modeling Language (UML) as graphical modelling language.
+###  Master data management

 This introduces the challenge of maintaining the coherency between the Semantic Web representation, i.e. RDF, and the UML representation.
-The [toolchain](./toolchain.md) deployed by SEMIC implements the following master data management.
+The [toolchain](./toolchain.md) implements the master data management where the UML representation is the master.
+The motivation is provided below.

 #### (transformation argument)
 For coherency accross all specifications it is easier to transform a UML diagram to a semantic representation, than transforming an semantic representation into a UML notation.